mandeep-vratesh/machine-learning/README.md

 # machine-learning
-This repository contains all the code I have ever done while learning AI
+This repository contains all the code I have ever done while learning ML